MSW Enrollment Guide

 Discover Western Colorado

-The Carbondale food scene has a variety of flavors and experiences to enjoy, including locally sourced and sustainable food and drink options.
+The Glenwood-area food scene has a variety of flavors and experiences to enjoy, including locally sourced and sustainable food and drink options.
 Some of our local favorites are Marble Distilling Company, Silo and Batch Provisions.
-Carbondale has an array of dining experiences, public gardens and farms that students, faculty and staff can enjoy, places including The Pioneer Garden, Sustainable Settings and Smiling Goat Ranch.
+Carbondale has an array of dining experiences, public gardens and farms to enjoy, places including The Pioneer Garden, Sustainable Settings and Smiling Goat Ranch.

 Sports & Recreation

 You don't have to travel far for adventure.
 Check out the local ski resorts around the Roaring Fork Valley, including Vail, Aspen and Sunlight Mountain.
-There are a number of activities, parks and trails that can be found at the Glenwood Springs Parks and Recreation.
+There are a number of activities, parks and trails offered by the Glenwood Springs Parks and Recreation.
 Don't miss out on the Crown Mountain bike district and Glenwood Hot Springs.